Yasmineral/makers-journey/Week5/ActiveRecord.md

 Extra stuff:

-13. Create a seeds file
+13. Create a seeds file in migration to populate your table

 ```ruby
 touch db/seeds.rb